tomas-fryza/vhdl-course/lab1-gates/README.md

 De Morgan's laws are two fundamental rules in Boolean algebra that are used to simplify Boolean expressions.
 There are two versions of De Morgan's laws.
 De Morgan's law for AND: The complement of the product of two operands is equal to the sum of the complements of the operands.
 De Morgan's law for OR: The complement of the sum of two operands is equal to the product of the complements of the operands.

-1. Create a new Vivado project or modify both files `gates.vhd` and `tb_gates.vhd` from the previous example according to [Example of basic gates](https://www.edaplayground.com/x/5L92) from EDA Playground.
+1. Create a new Vivado project `deMorgan` or modify both files `gates.vhd` and `tb_gates.vhd` from the previous example according to [Example of basic gates](https://www.edaplayground.com/x/5L92) from EDA Playground.

 2. Use De Morgan's laws and modify the original function to the form with NAND and NOR gates only.
 Verify all three functions in Vivado.